mosa12/NUGK-Project-/ReadMe.md

-# PollVault - Modern Polling Application
+# PollBooth - Modern Polling Application

 A real-time polling application with a modern, engaging UI where users can create polls, vote, and see instant visual results.